ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Experiments

-For most of the baselines, we directly reuse the results published by \citet{simonovsky2020deeplytough} and \citet{gao2022cosp}, and implement the ones of Uni-Mol on our own.
-As shown in Table \ref{tab:pm}, it is evident that our model significantly outperforms other baseline methods in both finetuning and zero-shot settings.
-This includes learning methods like Uni-Mol and CoSP, as well as traditional computational methods such as SiteEngine and IsoMIF, across both the Kahraman and TOUGH-M1 datasets.
-It is particularly noteworthy that other fine-tuned learning methods are unable to exceed the performance benchmarks set by IsoMIF on the Kahraman dataset, where pocket similarity is gauged by the capacity to accommodate a diverse array of ligands.
-Remarkably, our zero-shot learning model exhibits superior performance over IsoMIF on the Kahraman dataset.
-This clearly attests to our model's capability to internalize relevant interaction features, despite being pretrained solely on protein structural data.
+We utilized results from \citet{simonovsky2020deeplytough} and \citet{gao2022cosp} for most baseline methods, while implementing Uni-Mol ourselves.
+As indicated in Table \ref{tab:pm}, our model significantly outperforms others in both finetuning and zero-shot settings, surpassing learning methods like Uni-Mol and CoSP, as well as traditional methods like SiteEngine and IsoMIF, across Kahraman and TOUGH-M1 datasets.
+Importantly, while other finetuned methods couldn't exceed IsoMIF's performance on the Kahraman dataset, which assesses pocket similarity based on accommodating diverse ligands, our zero-shot learning model notably did.
+This underscores our model's strong ability to internalize relevant interaction features, even though it's only pretrained on protein structural data.

+In the Kahraman task, our model outperformed Uni-Mol within the estradiol binding pocket class (AUROC scores: ProFSA vs. UniMol - 0.947 vs. 0.647).
+To illustrate the impact of interaction-aware pretraining on pocket representation, we visualize a case where Uni-Mol struggled to recognize the similarity.
+Sex hormone binding globulin (PDB:1LHU) and estrogen receptor (PDB:1QKT) exhibit zero sequence similarity but all bind to estradiol.
+Querying with 1LHU, our model recovered 1QKT with a z-score of 2.22, while Uni-Mol yielded 0.22.
+Despite distinct folding architectures and limited geometric similarity in their binding pockets, both receptors shared a parallel interaction pattern (Figure \ref{fig:case}a).
+Our contrastive training prioritizes key residues for inter-molecule interactions, while Uni-Mol relies on local geometry (e.g., secondary structures) to fulfill the denoising objective.
+Therefore, such models could be potentially blinded to fine interaction patterns.